jmfederico/piwik-docker/README.md

     chown -R 82:82 /srv/mtm/
     ```

-  4. Copy the content of this repo to `/srv/Docker`.
+  4. Copy the content of this repository to `/srv/Docker`.
   5. Download Docker Compose (Check version, as it will change!)

     ```